msalas74/GameBase/README.md

 # Base Game Starter

-A game scaffolding to help start work flow development.
+A game template to help start work flow development.
 I'm using Gulp with PhaserJS for the game framework.

 ## Getting Started